-When people think of sexual violence, they often think of dark alleys late at night, but in fact fewer than 9% of rapes are committed by strangers. (see myths & facts)
+When people think of sexual violence, they often think of dark alleys late at night, but in fact fewer than 9% of rapes are committed by strangers - see our myths & facts page.

-Domestic abuse - violence within an intimate or family relationship, usually between people who live together.
-See our page on domestic violence
+Violence within an intimate or family relationship, usually between people who live together.
+See our page on domestic violence.

-Sexual Harassment Sexual harassment occurs when someone receives unwanted sexual attention.
+Sexual harassment occurs when someone receives unwanted sexual attention.
 This unwanted attention can take the form of speech, non-verbal interaction or different sorts of physical contact.
-See our page on sexual harassment
+See our page on sexual harassment.

-Stalking -It is difficult to define stalking because stalkers use so many different methods to harass and intimidate.
+It is difficult to define stalking because stalkers use so many different methods to harass and intimidate.
 Stalking occurs when a person or a group of people adopt a pattern of behaviour that leaves another person feeling fearful, harassed, or anxious.
-See our page on stalking
+See our page on stalking.

 Threats of sexual violence

 This includes threats made online, or face to face.

 The Poppy Project can help women who have been brought into England and Wales to be exploited in any way.